Hi loves! Oh it’s me. Apologies for going MIA for a week. I’ve been in Vermont quite literally snuggling up with a bunch of goats.

-As far as I know, a sable cookie is basically a shortbread cookie, but somehow more moist.
+Derived from the French word for “sandy,” a sable cookie is basically a buttery shortbread cookie, but it’s somehow more moist.
 It’s dense for sure, but melts in your mouth in this lovely way.
+They’re crispy, crumbly, and oh-so good.

 Anywho.
 Hope you all had fabulous long weekends (/to all you Canadians out there, Canadian Thanksgiving!
 Jelly).